 In university, she studied dance under former Prima Ballerina with the National Ballet of Canada, Nadia Potts, all the while pursuing a work life in dance to help pay her way through school.
 Her first gigs included dancing at an NFL half-time show, and a spot on the roster of Blaze Entertainment.
 It was her time with Blaze, an all-female dance troupe, which spiked her self-confidence and true dance identity.

 After arriving in New York City, Krista landed dance appearances on Soul Train, Fox News, NBC, MTV, B.E.T., and continued to perform for corporate clients including Absolut and Anheuser-Busch.
 Later she branched out into campaign work, lining up a gig with the Lifetime television network for Women – Stop the Violence Against Women Campaign.
 Some other projects included modeling for PLANET Magazine and Gangsta Goodies (an urban t-shirt line), as well as other stints in editorial.
+More recently, Krista has served as a workshop instructor for the touring company of Cirque du Soleil's 'Dralion', and was invited to choreograph and perform for New York City's annual SummerStage Festival.

 She lives in Brooklyn where she can usually be found dancing, singing in the shower, or both.